Brain Tumors Clinical Trials

 Gillespie, Archer and Gee just celebrated 10 years of being cancer free during a special event held at Henry Ford Hospital.
 In that time, they have not seen a recurrence of their cancer—a fact that they and their families cherish every day.

 Once a year, Gillespie returns to the Henry Ford Hermelin Brain Tumor Center and visits Dr. Tom Mikkelsen to check for any changes to her health; Archer also returns annually for checkups with neuro-oncologist Dr. Jim Snyder.

-“These two patients and patients like them have a profound impact on the doctors.
+“These patients and patients like them have a profound impact on the doctors.
 They motivate us to not only do better, but to push forward with hope and compassion,” Dr. Snyder says.

 Discover hundreds of clinical trials for brain tumor cancer.